Tutorial: BigDataBench 5.0

 Wanling Gao

-Wanling Gao is an Assistant Professor in computer science at the Institute of Computing Technology, Chinese Academy of Sciences and University of Chinese Academy of Sciences.
+Wanling Gao is a Ph.D candidate in computer science at the Institute of Computing Technology, Chinese Academy of Sciences and University of Chinese Academy of Sciences.
 Her research interests focus on big data benchmark and big data analytics.
-She received her B.S. degree in 2012 from Huazhong University of Science and Technology and her PhD degree in 2019 from Institute of Computing Technology, Chinese Academy of Sciences and University of Chinese Academy of Sciences in China.
+She received her B.S. degree in 2012 from Huazhong University of Science and Technology.

 Relate Links